-Event Description remote-mail.are This script reads and sends mails from a remote IMAP/POP3/SMTP server scan-mobile.are This script can be used to switch the Mobile LAI according to available networks scan-wlan.are This script can be used to switch the WLAN client network according to availability send-mail.are This script will send an E-Mail to the specified address. send-sms.are This script will send an SMS to the specified phone number. send-techsupport.are This script will generate a techsupport and send it to the specified E-Mail address. serial-read.are This script can be used to read messages from the serial port. serial-readwrite.are This script will write to and read from the serial port. serial-tcp-broadcast.are This script reads messages coming from the serial port and forwards them via TCP to remote hosts (and vice versa). serial-tcsetattr.are This script can be used to set/get the attributes of the serial port. serial-udp-server.are This script reads messages coming from the serial port and forwards them via UDP to a remote host (and vice versa). serial-write.are This script can be used to write a message to the serial port. set-ipsec-route.are set route to IPSEC server depending on active WWAN / WLAN network sms-confirm.are This script will send out a message and confirm its delivery. sms-control.are This script will execute commands received by SMS. sms-delete-inbox.are This script can be used to flush the SMS inbox. sms-read-inbox.are This script can be used to read the SMS inbox. sms-to-email.are This script will forward incoming SMS messages to a given E-mail address. sms-to-serial.are This script can be used to write a received SMS to the serial port. snmp-agent.are This script extends MIB entries of the SNMP agent snmp-cmd.are This script issues SNMP set/get commands snmp-trap.are This script can be used to send SNMP traps status.are This script can be used to display all status variables syslog.are Throw a simple syslog message. tcpclient.are This script sends a message to a TCP server. tcpserver.are This script implements a TCP server which is able to receive mes- sages. techsupport.are This transfers a techsupport to a remote FTP server transfer.are This scripts stores the latest GNSS positions in a remote FTP file transfer-file.are This scripts archives a remote file udpclient.are This script sends a message to a remote UDP server. udp-msg-server.are This script will run an UDP server which is able to receive messages and forward them as SMS/E-Mail. udpserver.are This script implements an UDP server which is able to receive mes- sages. update-config.are This script can be used to perform a configuration update voice-dispatcher-audio.are This script implements an audio voice dispatcher webpage.are This script will generate a page which can be viewed in the Web Manager write-config.are This script can be used to set a configuration parameter.
+Event Description remote-mail.are This script reads and sends mails from a remote IMAP/POP3/SMTP server scan-mobile.are This script can be used to switch the Mobile LAI according to available networks scan-wlan.are This script can be used to switch the WLAN client network according to availability send-mail.are This script will send an E-Mail to the specified address. send-sms.are This script will send an SMS to the specified phone number. send-techsupport.are This script will generate a techsupport and send it to the specified E-Mail address. serial-read.are This script can be used to read messages from the serial port. serial-readwrite.are This script will write to and read from the serial port. serial-tcp-broadcast.are This script reads messages coming from the serial port and forwards them via TCP to remote hosts (and vice versa). serial-tcsetattr.are This script can be used to set/get the attributes of the serial port. serial-udp-server.are This script reads messages coming from the serial port and forwards them via UDP to a remote host (and vice versa). serial-write.are This script can be used to write a message to the serial port. set-ipsec-route.are set route to IPSEC server depending on active WWAN / WLAN network sms-confirm.are This script will send out a message and confirm its delivery. sms-control.are This script will execute commands received by SMS. sms-delete-inbox.are This script can be used to flush the SMS inbox. sms-read-inbox.are This script can be used to read the SMS inbox. sms-to-email.are This script will forward incoming SMS messages to a given E-mail address. sms-to-serial.are This script can be used to write a received SMS to the serial port. snmp-agent.are This script extends MIB entries of the SNMP agent snmp-cmd.are This script issues SNMP set/get commands snmp-trap.are This script can be used to send SNMP traps status.are This script can be used to display all status variables syslog.are Throw a simple syslog message. tcpclient.are This script sends a message to a TCP server. tcpserver.are This script implements a TCP server which is able to receive mes- sages. techsupport.are This transfers a techsupport to a remote FTP server udpserver.are webpage.are write-config.are update-config.are voice-dispatcher-audio.are

+User Manual for NRSW version 4.6.0.105 Event Description transfer.are This scripts stores the latest GNSS positions in a remote FTP file transfer-file.are This scripts archives a remote file udpclient.are This script sends a message to a remote UDP server. udp-msg-server.are This script will run an UDP server which is able to receive messages and forward them as SMS/E-Mail.

+This script can be used to perform a configuration update

+This script can be used to set a configuration parameter.